 DIY video is usually scrappier, but it can have a lot of heart.

-Having your internal video team take on a project makes the most sense when you need someone who knows your brand, knows your product, and knows your people inside and out.
+Having your internal video team take on a project makes the most sense when you need someone who knows your brand, your product, and your people inside and out.
 It’s also great if you need to get videos out there fast so that you can see how your audience responds.

 Video Types Where In-House Production Shines: